Windows OS Hub

 For example, when opening a file from a shared folder, the Windows security alert might look like this:

-Open File — Security Warning The Publisher could not be verified.
-Are you sure you want to run this software?
-We can’t verify who created this file.
-Are you sure you want to run this file?
 This file is in location outside your local network.
 Files from locations you don’t recognize can harm your PC.
 Only run this file if you trust the location.

-When running a file downloaded from the Internet from a local drive or a network share mounted via net use
+When running a file downloaded from the Internet from a local drive or a network share mounted via net use, the warning message text is slightly different:

-Open File — Security Warning Do you want to run this file?
 While files from the Internet can be useful, this file type can potentially harm your computer.
 Only run software from publishers you trust.

 If you uncheck the Always ask when opening this file option, the security window will not appear the next time you run this file.
 But in this way, you will have to add programs to the exception list manually.